vedipen/Alpha-Game/README.md

 # Alpha Game
 A simple and small unique java game made by using appletviewer

-# How to Run
+## How to Run
-+.
-Clone this repo.
+1. Clone this repo.
-+.
-Go to `src` folder
+2. Go to `src` folder.
-+.
-Compile all .java dependencies
+3. Compile all .java dependencies
 	<pre>javac Target.java
 	javac Enemy.java
 	javac Player.java
 	</pre>
-+.
-Compile Alpha.java
+4. Compile Alpha.java.
-	`javac Aplha.java`
+	`javac Alpha.java`
-+.
-Use `appletviewer` to run the game
+5. Use `appletviewer` to run the game.
 	`appletviewer Alpha.java`
-+.
-Game intructions are mentioned in the game itself.
+6. Game intructions are mentioned in the game itself.